-- You are a citizen of one of the following countries: Cuba, Iran, North Korea, Sudan, and Syria.
+You are a citizen of one of the following countries: Cuba, Iran, North Korea, Sudan, and Syria.

 If you wish to travel using Automatic Visa Revalidation benefit, please make sure to review this fact sheet by U.S. Customs and Border Protection.

 When traveling to a third country (a country other than the U.S. or your home country), you are responsible for knowing whether or not you need an entry visa for that country.
 If you are going to study away through programs offered by Wang Center for Global Education, please consult with your Study Away Advisor.
 The following brief information is about traveling to Canada and Mexico:

-- Travel to Canada: If your country is listed here, you will need a temporary resident visa or Electronic Travel Authorization (eTA) to enter Canada.
+- Travel to Canada: Please refer to this list of countries to determine if you will need a temporary resident visa or Electronic Travel Authorization (eTA) to enter Canada.
 Visit Government of Canada’s page regarding How to Apply for Your Temporary Resident Visa.
 Here are some important reminders:

 - Applications and forms must be completed electronically, or submitted in-person at a visa application centre.